Gigaspaces/xap-docs/site-hugo/content/release_notes/121whats-new.markdown

 A couple of improvements which can come in handy for troubleshooting:

-## Include terminated processes in dump
+## Include Terminated Processes in Dump File

 The dump functionality is useful for gathering log files from system components.
 However, up to now it only included components which are currently running - if a process has terminated and restarted, only its current log would be collected.
 Starting 12.1 you can specify if you want to collect terminated processes as well when you perform a dump.